-In this article, we’ll try to go into detail and give you a solid foundation for understanding computer monitors, so you’re better equipped with the information needed to choose the best monitor suited to your needs.
+In this article, we’ll try to go into detail and give you a solid foundation for understanding computer monitors so you’re better equipped with the information needed to choose the best monitor suited to your needs.

-Our approach for this guide is to explain in detail monitor specs that we considered significant factors for typical consumers and, to a lesser extent, features that we deemed minor to the typical consumer.
+Our approach for this guide is to explain in detail monitor specs that we considered significant factors for typical consumers and, to a lesser extent, features that we deemed minor to the ordinary consumer.

 You’ll also notice we have included some videos from external sources in some sections.
 This is because we’d like this guide to give you a solid overview of computer monitors without it being too tedious, and videos from authorities in the computer hardware space, curated in a helpful way, seemed like the way to go.
-We have also left a few notes on each video, to help you decide if you think you need to watch it or not, to save you time.
+We have also left a few notes on each video to help you decide if you think you need to watch it or not to save you time.

-If you think that we’ve missed anything (or have done a feature an injustice by calling it “lesser”), then feel free to leave a comment or contact us and we’ll get back to you as soon as we can.
+If you think that we’ve missed anything (or have done a feature an injustice by calling it “lesser”), then feel free to leave a comment or contact us, and we’ll get back to you as soon as we can.

 The very screen of a PC may simply seem like any typical output peripheral.